jamaldevsecops/kubernetes/deployment/resource-allocation.md

 	•	In cores: 250 millicores = 250 / 1000 cores = 0.25 cores.

 ### Resource Requests and Limits
-Resource Requests: This is the amount of CPU and memory that Kubernetes guarantees to a container.
+**Resource Requests:** This is the amount of CPU and memory that Kubernetes guarantees to a container.
 The scheduler uses this information to decide on which node to place the pod.

-Resource Limits: This is the maximum amount of CPU and memory that a container is allowed to use.
+**Resource Limits:** This is the maximum amount of CPU and memory that a container is allowed to use.
 If a container tries to exceed its limit, it may be throttled (CPU) or killed (memory).

-Setting Resource Limits
-Resource requests and limits are defined in the pod or container specification within your YAML configuration file.

 Example
 ```